 Exposure to environmental pollutants weakens your dog’s immune system over time and leaves him vulnerable to developing allergies.
 So, even if your 3-year-old dog has been eating the same food throughout his life, he could have just developed an allergy that can become serious.

 As we’ve seen, when it is allergic to a specific type of food, a dog’s body will reject it once digested.
 On the other hand, if your pet has a food intolerance, it is incapable of digesting that specific ingredient.

-Food intolerances can lead to a lot of discomfort.
+Food intolerances can lead to a lot of discomforts.
 As you can imagine, if your dog cannot digest something, it has to exit the body somehow.
-This can lead to vomiting, gas and diarrhea.
+This can lead to vomiting, gas, and diarrhea.

 Either way, if your dog has an allergy or intolerance, you’ll want to be careful about everything that could enter your dog’s mouth.
 This includes food that you or your children may drop on the floor.
 It can feel like a full-time job, but it will be worthwhile when your dog is finally feeling comfortable again.

 Unfortunately, dogs cannot manage their own diet and food intake.
 They are much more likely to eat everything in sight.
 So it is up to you to monitor and control what goes into your dog’s mouth – especially when an allergy is involved.

 The best way to tackle your dog’s food allergies and intolerances is to change their diet right now and transition to a food having limited ingredients.
 Some dog foods are clearly labeled as hypoallergenic, while others aren’t labeled as such but still offer similar health benefits.

 Here are the top 5 best hypoallergenic dog foods currently available, with the best ones named first.